-Mexican street corn casserole is so tasty and so easy.
-A convenient way of making Elote corn casserole or slow cooker corn casserole, this Mexican corn with cream cheese is perfect all by itself, or as a side to any main dish.
+Mexican street corn casserole is so tasty and is a breeze to make.
+A convenient way of making Elote corn casserole or slow cooker corn casserole, this Mexican corn with cream cheese is perfect all by itself, or as a side to any main.

 If you love corn everything as much as we do, then this Mexican corn casserole will exceed your expectations.
 Follow this crockpot corn casserole recipe, and you'll end up with a rich, cheesy dish that's bursting with flavor.